AndrewMatzureff/Dollar-Store-Pac-Man/README.md

 # Dollar-Store-Pac-Man
 This repo houses my second Unity game project (since beginning my latest attempt at learning Unity in 2025) which is intended to serve as a basic Pac-Man knockoff.
+This project uses Unity version 5.6.7f1.

 ## Repo Setup Template
 Use this section as a template to set up repos for subsequent Unity projects with Git LFS for efficient storage of assets in addition to exclusion of game build files.